accountrev/BetterSaveinstance/README.md

 - Custom Decompiler (decomptype)
     - Uses a locally hosted version of Konstant 2.1 for blazingly fast speed
     - Enabled when there is no decompiler, or with the option decomptype = "custom"
+- Option SaveBytecodeIfDecompilerFails
+  - Used to exist in old USSI
+  - View docs for more info
+  - Default: false
 - Better default executors for many options
   - IgnoreSharedStrings is disabled on Potassium, Seliware, Zenith and Swift.
   - TreatUnionsAsParts is enabled on all level 3 execs.